kirkserverhl/HyprGruv/README.md

 ## Post-Installation

 The initial install will install the base packages and configure the zsh or bash shell configuration.
-At this point the device will reboot to complete configurations.
+At this point the device will need to be rebooted for full configuration to take place.
-When the device reboots the next half of the installation, configuration, will begin in which personal preferences and extras can be configured.

-If the script does not finish either ~/.dotfiles/install.sh or ~/.dotfiles/config.sh can be ran manually or at any time to change the original configurations.

  > Please note that full configuration will require a restart.